Andre De Grasse: Early life

-Andre De Grasse was born in the Toronto suburb of Scarborough, Ontario.
+De Grasse was born in the Toronto suburb of Scarborough, Ontario.
 His mother, Beverley De Grasse, was a high school sprinter in Trinidad and Tobago before she moved to Canada at age 26.
 His father, Alexander Waithe, moved from Barbados to Canada as a teenager.

 De Grasse was raised in Markham, Ontario and attended St. Marguerite Bourgeoys Catholic Elementary School from kindergarten to grade two.
 He later transferred to Mother Teresa Catholic School in Markham, Ont. to continue until grade eight, where he won his first race in 2006.
 He also attended Father Michael McGivney Catholic Academy and Milliken Mills High School.

 In high school, De Grasse initially played basketball, at one point playing against future NBA player Andrew Wiggins of Vaughan Secondary School.
 In his first high school track race, the York Region Championships, De Grasse ran wearing basketball shorts and borrowed spikes; he also ignored the starting blocks and did a standing start.
-Despite his clear inexperience, he finished second in the 100m final with 10.91, third overall in the 200m with 22.64, and 7th overall in the Long Jump with 5.88m.
+Despite his clear inexperience, he finished second in the 100 m final with 10.91, third overall in the 200 m with 22.64, and 7th overall in the Long Jump with 5.88m.
 He was spotted by future coach Tony Sharpe who noticed his impressive results compensating for the lack of starting blocks and proper racing attire.
 Sharpe invited De Grasse to join Pickering's Speed Academy.
 All three events were won by his eventual Olympic teammate Bolade Ajomale of Alexander Mackenzie High School.
-Having finished in the top 4 in the 100m and 200m, De Grasse qualified for the Ontario Central Championships, where he finished 4th in the 100m and 10th overall in the 200m.
-Finally, having qualified for the Ontario Championships in the 100m, De Grasse placed 5th in the final.
+Having finished in the top 4 in the 100 m and 200 m, De Grasse qualified for the Ontario Central Championships, where he finished 4th in the 100 m and 10th overall in the 200 m.
+Finally, having qualified for the Ontario Championships in the 100 m, De Grasse placed 5th in the final.
 He then began to train under Sharpe at The Speed Academy.

-At the 2013 Canada Games, De Grasse won three gold medals in the 100, 200, and 4×100-metre relay.
+At the 2013 Canada Games, De Grasse won three gold medals in the 100, 200, and 4 × 100-metre relay.